theivanxu/pocket-mocker/README.md

 ### Method 1: Zero Configuration (Local Mode)

 Perfect for individual development or quick experimentation.
-Simply import and start in your project's entry file:
+Simply import and start in your project's entry file(save in local storage):

 ```javascript
 import { pocketMock } from 'pocket-mocker';